How To Become a SOC Analyst in 2022

 Main Responsibilities of a SOC Analyst

-If you have these must-have skills, you are the perfect material for being a SOC Analyst!
+If you have these must-have skills, you are perfect to become a SOC Analyst!

 Uh-huh.
 We did.
 Like any other cybersecurity job position, being a SOC also comes with more power (and of course, more money!) for a certain level of experience.
 The analysts at a security operations center are typically organized into tiers:

-2. Tier 2 Support Security Analyst: Taking care of real security incidents is the role of a Tier 2 support security analyst.
+Taking care of real security incidents is the role of a Tier 2 support security analyst.
 These analysts evaluate the extent of the impact of tier 1 analysts' findings using threat intelligence.
 Checks the status and configuration of affected systems.
-They also use rigorous threat intelligence to track down the attacker, determine what kind of attack is at hand, and data has been impacted.
+They also use rigorous threat intelligence to track down the attacker, determine what kind of attack is at hand and whether data has been impacted.
 Designing and implementing a recovery and contingency plan is also their job.

 Computer science or computer engineering degrees are common requirements for SOC analysts, as experience working with IT and networking.